Ch3ngK/Food-4-Thought/README.md

 _A FORUM OF FOOD RECOMMENDATION FOR LOCALS_

 **[Proposed]**
-Users are able to search their desired food or food places by searching through their desired categories such as the cuisine, name, etc. There will be a main button in the main page that will lead to the page where the users are able to choose their desired cuisine.
+Users are able to search their desired food or food places by searching through their desired categories such as the cuisine, name, etc. There will be a 'Cuisines' button in the main page that will lead to the page where the users are able to choose their desired cuisine.
 The users are then able to click on the cuisines that they would like to eat and it would lead them to a page with the various dishes or food places that are available corresponding to the cuisine.

 **[Current Progress]**
 For Milestone 1, we would be implementing a hard-coded version of the forum for these food places with clickable buttons that will be able to lead to the next page.
 However, the information of those pages would be still and non-interactive as we have not integrated the database into the application.